Prospects for Probing Sub-GeV Leptophilic Dark Matter with the Future VLAST: Probing resonance region by VLAST

 \section{Probing resonance region by VLAST}

-In Fig.~\ref{Fig:sigmav}, we show the projected sensitivity of VLAST to DM annihilation via mediator resonance within the Draco dwarf galaxy over a 5-year observation period, presenting three different interactions across three columns for electrophilic (upper panels) and muonphilic (lower panels) DM.
-The red and orange regions indicate the parameter space where VLAST is sensitive to DM annihilation signals, while the gray region represents the parameter space where the annihilation cross-section is too low for the VLAST future detection.
+In Fig.~\ref{Fig:sigmav}, we show the projected sensitivity of VLAST to DM annihilation via mediator resonance within Draco dwarf galaxy over a 5-year observation period, presenting three different interactions across three columns for electrophilic (upper panels) and muonphilic (lower panels) DM.
+The red and orange regions indicate the parameter space where VLAST is sensitive to DM annihilation signals, while the gray region represents the parameter space where the annihilation cross section is too low for the VLAST future detection.

 For annihilation via mediator resonance in the $p$-wave and $(s+p)$-wave cases, VLAST is expected to provide strong sensitivity to DM annihilation signals.
+The white regions in the electrophilic $p$-wave (upper middle panel) and $(s+p)$-wave (upper right panel) correspond to parameter points that are excluded by existing constraints rather than being undetectable.
+At very low masses ($m_{\rm DM}\lesssim 3\,\rm{MeV}$), the lower boundary is set by the $\Delta N_{\rm eff}$ constraint.
+For DM masses between roughly $3\,\rm{MeV}$ and $55\,\rm{MeV}$, parameter points with large annihilation cross sections are excluded by CMB constraints, as the Planck limits on energy injection become increasingly stringent toward lighter DM masses.

-However, VLAST exhibits limited sensitivity to the $s$-wave scenario, even with the resonance mechanism.
-This limitation arises from the combination of the DM relic abundance and CMB constraints: achieving the correct relic density requires a sufficiently large annihilation cross-section, while evading stringent CMB constraints needs a small cross-section during the CMB epoch.
-The only way to meet both conditions in the $s$-wave case is for the resonance peak to be near the freeze-out epoch, which generates a suppression of the annihilation cross-section at later times when the DM velocity is sufficiently lower.
-In the Draco dwarf galaxy, where the typical DM relative velocity is approximately $\sim 10^{-4}$ in the unit of light speed, this suppression persists.
+VLAST exhibits limited sensitivity to the $s$-wave scenario, even with the resonance mechanism.
+This limitation arises from the combination of the DM relic abundance and CMB constraints: achieving the correct relic density requires a sufficiently large annihilation cross section, while evading stringent CMB constraints needs a small cross section during the CMB epoch.
+The only way to meet both conditions in the $s$-wave case is for the resonance peak to be near the freeze-out epoch, which generates a suppression of the annihilation cross section at later times when the DM velocity is sufficiently lower.
+Consequently, the white regions in the $s$-wave panels (upper and lower left) correspond to parameter points excluded by this tension between relic density and CMB constraints.
+In Draco dwarf galaxy, where the typical DM relative velocity is approximately $\sim 10^{-4}$ in the unit of light speed, this suppression persists.
 Therefore, DM annihilation with $s$-wave resonance remains undetectable.